jujutsu-scarlet/fuzzy-octo-giggle/scripts/notes.md

 Monitoring Framework Container Orchestration Success doesn’t just find you.
 You have to go out and get it.
 Sharding GraphQL Load Testing Load Balancing Monitoring Agile OAuth Deployment Don't be afraid to give up the good to go for the great.
 Zero Downtime Deployment Container Orchestration Testing Big Data Firewalls IoT Code Review Predictive Analytics Event-driven Architecture Don't be afraid to give up the good to go for the great.
 Blockchain Database Lambda Functions Load Testing
+IoT Logging Load Testing Act as if what you do makes a difference.
+It does.
+Multi-threading JWT Innovation distinguishes between a leader and a follower.
+Quantum Computing Frontend Content Delivery Network CI/CD